SanctionsGitHub/partialdev-learn/src/pages/docs/front-matter.md

 ## Specifying layouts

-If a layout is not specified, it uses the layout in `default.ejs`.
+If a layout is not specified, it uses the layout in `default.html`.
 To specify a layout, you must put the following in your page's front matter:
 ````yaml
 layout: mylayout
 ````
-Replace `mylayout` with the file name of your layout (not including the `.ejs`).
+Replace `mylayout` with the file name of your layout (not including the `.html`).

 ## Variables